-Credit reports are usually split into four sections: Personal information, accounts and credit history, public records, and inquiries.
+Credit reports are usually split into four sections: Personal information, Accounts and credit history, Public records and Inquiries.

-It bears repeating that your credit score will only be as good as the information on which it’s based, so make sure it’s accurate.
+It bears repeating that your credit score will only be as good as the account information on which it’s based, so make sure it’s accurate.